 Fee-for-Service (FFS) medicine discourages quality primary care.

-Incentivizing quick visits, not reimbursing asynchronous communication, and maintaining a narrow focus on immediate concerns, FFS favors quick care and penalizes meaningful time spent with patients.
+Incentivizing quick visits, not reimbursing asynchronous communication, and maintaining a narrow focus on acute illnesses, FFS favors quick care and penalizes meaningful time spent with patients.

 Employers need help if they wants to lower their healthcare costs.